 Currently, the support for video tracking is limited to “core playback” tracking only, as described in Tracking Overview.
 In particular, QoS, Ads, Chapter/Segments, or Errors tracking is not supported.

-As mentioned in Use cases for the integration, it is possible to track Dynamic Media viewers with the new Experience Platform Launch integration in AEM Sites and by using embed code.
+As mentioned in Use cases for the integration, it is possible to track Dynamic Media viewers with the new Experience Platform Launch integration in Experience Manager Sites and by using embed code.

-To track Dynamic Media viewers in AEM Sites, all steps listed under the Configuring all the integration pieces section must be performed.
+To track Dynamic Media viewers in Experience Manager Sites, all steps listed under the Configuring all the integration pieces section must be performed.
 Specifically, you must create the IMS configuration and the Experience Platform Launch Cloud Configuration.

 Following proper configuration, any Dynamic Media viewer that you add to a Sites page, using a WCM component supported by Dynamic Media, automatically tracks data to Adobe Analytics, or Adobe Analytics for Video, or both.

-Customers who do not use AEM Sites, or embed Dynamic Media viewers into web pages outside of AEM Sites, or both, can still use the Experience Platform Launch integration.
+Customers who do not use Experience Manager Sites, or embed Dynamic Media viewers into web pages outside of Experience Manager Sites, or both, can still use the Experience Platform Launch integration.

 Following proper configuration, you can add Experience Platform Launch support to a web page with a Dynamic Media viewer.

-See Add the Launch Embed Code to learn more about how to use Experience Platform Launch library embed code.
+See Add the Experience Platform Launch Embed Code to learn more about how to use Experience Platform Launch library embed code.

-The Dynamic Media Viewer extension automatically integrates with the Experience Platform Launch library if all of the following conditions below are true:
+The Dynamic Media Viewer extension automatically integrates with the Experience Platform Launch library if the following conditions below are true:

 Experience Platform Launch library global object (